 |Can a water or wastewater system contract for a certified operator?|

 Yes!
 Contracting for a certified operator can satisfy the state requirements for a certified operator.
 The Board of Operator Certification can approve a contract where a certified operator not under the direct employment of a system can work as a system's certified operator.
+Click here for a list of certified operators that contract with water and wastewater systems.
 The contract operator must work a minimum number of hours per week on-site and be in direct responsible charge of the water/wastewater system.
 Details for a contract operator and information that must be included in your contract can be found by clicking here.

 |Is there any way I can find out about water or wastewater jobs available in South Dakota?|

 The South Dakota Water and Wastewater Association (SDWWA) maintains a clearinghouse of water and wastewater jobs available in South Dakota.
-To get more information, email Al Erickson with SDWWA.
+Click here to go to the SDWWA web site.

 |I am a water and wastewater trainer.
 How can I get the Operator Certification Program to approve my training class so that contact hours can be awarded to South Dakota operators?|